arangodb/docs/3.10/indexing-geo.md

 sparsity.

 The index does not provide a `unique` option because of its limited usability.
-It would prevent identical coordinates from being inserted only, but even a slightly different location (like 1 inch or 1 cm off) would be unique again and not considered a duplicate, although it probably should.
+It would prevent identical coordinate pairs from being inserted only, but even a slightly different location (like 1 inch or 1 cm off) would be unique again and not considered a duplicate, although it probably should.
 The desired threshold for detecting duplicates may vary for every project (including how to calculate the distance even) and needs to be implemented on the application layer as needed.
-You can write a [Foxx service](foxx.html) for this purpose and make use of the AQL [geo functions](aql/functions-geo.html) to find nearby coordinates supported by a geo index.
+You can write a [Foxx service](foxx.html) for this purpose and make use of the AQL [geo functions](aql/functions-geo.html) to find nearby locations supported by a geo index.

 In case that the index was successfully created, an object with the index details, including the index-identifier, is returned.